 What makes it so good?
 It comes with numerous plugins, including syntax highlighting which is especially handy for those of us who use a text editor to edit code.
 It’s also hugely customizable, and adapts Vim to be usable on a touchscreen whilst remaining faithful to the original Vim philosophy.

 Vim addicts will know that Vim is customizable through something called a ‘.vimrc’ file.
 Whilst VimTouch makes it easy to add features and behavior through a nice touch-friendly interface, you should know that you can still customize things by editing a .vimrc configuration file, as you would on a normal computer.

-VimTouch is free from the Google Play store, and is licensed under an Apache 2.0 Open Source license.
+VimTouch is free from the Google Play store [No Longer Available], and is licensed under an Apache 2.0 Open Source license.

 I Love LAMP

 LAMP stands for Linux, Apache, MySQL and PHP, and is one of the more popular server configurations for people who develop PHP based web applications.

 The server I use to host my web applications on my Tablet is called Palapa Web Server.
 This has been designed from the ground-up for low memory and CPU consumption, which is ideal for the somewhat weedy CPUs found within most mobile devices.